nashjc/gloptim/README.md

     source("gloptim")
     source("glopt.R")

-Now we call, for example, apply several Differential Evolution minimizers and compare the results.
+Now we can, for example, apply several Differential Evolution minimizers and compare the results.

 ## Second version